my144/data-analysis/README.md

-# text-mining
-first trial for text mining
+first trial in data analysis and text mining